 Funds generally are sold by prospectus only.
 The prospectus contains important information about the specific fund being offered and should be reviewed carefully before investing.
-Although paid by a fund company (or its distributor or other affiliated person), any compensation set forth above that we receive from funds generally is derived, directly or indirectly, from fees that the investors pays to the fund.
+Although paid by a fund company (or its distributor or other affiliated person), any compensation set forth above that we receive from funds is derived, directly or indirectly, from fees that the investors pays to the fund.
 The amount of compensation received will vary depending on our arrangement with the applicable fund company.
 Each fund's prospectus typically describes the amount of compensation to be paid for specified services provided to its shareholders.
-If such payments are received in connection with shares held in Advisory accounts, the fund companies will continue to pay us for the duration of the Advisory Agreements and, in some circumstances, may extend payments beyond the termination of the agreements if Clients continue to hold fund shares through brokerage accounts held at Stifel.
+If such payments are received in connection with shares held in Advisory accounts, the fund companies will continue to pay us for such shares for the duration of the Advisory arrangement and, in some circumstances, may extend payments beyond the termination of the Advisory Agreements if Clients continue to hold fund shares through brokerage accounts held at Stifel.
 A listing of the types and ranges of compensation that we receive from various fund companies is available at under the Important Disclosures section of www.stifel.com.
 We highly encourage all Clients to review this information carefully.
-To the extent we do receive additional compensation discussed above from funds (including, for example, 12b-1 Fees) relating to an Advisory account, we generally will rebate any such additional compensation received to retirement accounts, but only the extent the compensation is attributable to the period after the effective date of the Advisory arrangement for the account.
-Furthermore, we reserve the right to offset from the rebated amount, the value of our actual costs to provide the services to such retirement accounts for which we are being paid by the applicable fund).
+As set forth above, to the extent we receive additional compensation discussed above from funds relating to shares held in an Advisory account, we generally will rebate any omnibus, networking, and/or revenue share payments received to retirement accounts.
+For all other additional compensation, unless specifically stated above in the discussion of the type of compensation, we retain any such compensation received and do not rebate any portion thereof to the Clients.
+For cases where we rebate all or a portion of the compensation to the Client, such rebates are provided only to the extent the compensation is attributable to the period after the effective date of the Advisory arrangement for the account.
+Furthermore, we reserve the right to offset from the rebated amount, the value of our actual costs to provide the services to the accounts for which we are being paid by the applicable fund.

-Interest and Similar Fees
+Interest and Similar Compensation

-To the extent that the automatic sweep option for available cash in a Client's account is set to one of our insured bank deposit programs, we may (depending on the type of account) receive fees from participating banks in the program in connection with such Client funds.
+To the extent that the automatic sweep option for available cash in a Client's taxable account is set to one of our insured bank deposit programs, we may (depending on the type of account) receive fees from participating banks in the program in connection with such Client funds.
 The fees (if any) that we receive are intended to, among other things, reimburse for the costs that we incur in connection with such program.
 However, from time to time, the fees that we receive and retain may be more or less than the actual costs incurred.

-We do not allow Advisory accounts to use margin except in limited circumstances.
-With respect to any such margin transactions, Clients that engage in such margin transactions should note that we charge interest on the amount borrowed and, if the proceeds are used to purchase securities in the Advisory account, our Advisory fees for the account are based on the market value of the account without regard to the amount borrowed.
-We do not reduce our fees by the value of any interest or similar payments that we receive from Clients in this regard.
+As discussed elsewhere in this brochure, we do not allow Advisory accounts to use margin except in limited circumstances.
+With respect to any such margin transactions, Clients that are specifically approved to engage in such margin transactions should note that we charge interest on the amount borrowed and, if the proceeds are used to purchase securities in the Advisory account, our Advisory fees for the account are based on the market value of the account without regard to the amount borrowed.
+We do not reduce our fees (or commissions) by the value of any interest or similar payments that we receive from Clients in this regard.
 Each Client is strongly advised to carefully review the impact (including the long-term effects) that each of these practices will have on their overall account.
-We (including your Financial Advisor) may have a financial incentive and a conflict of interest in connection with your decision to obtain a collateralized non-purpose loan (a "Credit Line Loan"), insofar as we and/or Stifel may earn compensation in connection with such Credit Line Loan.
-We use that amount, in whole or in part, to determine the Financial Advisor's production, which may affect his or her compensation.
-A portion of any such amount received is paid to the Financial Advisor.